awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

            "iot:CreateProvisioningClaim",
        ],
        "Resource": [
-           "arn:aws:iot:us-west-2:123456789012:provisioningtemplate/<templateName>"
+           "arn:aws:iot:us-west-2:123456789012:provisioningtemplate/templateName"
        ]
    }
    ```

-1. You give the AWS IoT service permission to create or update IoT resources such as things and certificates in your account when provisioning devices\.
-This is done by attaching the `AWSIoTThingsRegistration` managed policy to an IAM role \(called the provisioning role\) that trusts the AWS IoT service principal
+1. You give the AWS IoT service permission to create or update IoT resources, such as things and certificates in your account when provisioning devices\.
+You do this by attaching the `AWSIoTThingsRegistration` managed policy to an IAM role \(called the *provisioning role*\) that trusts the AWS IoT service principal\.

 1. The trusted user signs in to your provisioning mobile app or web service\.